 VXWorks 5.3 through 6.4 and all VXWorks Cert versions are NOT affected by these 11 vulnerabilities.

 Plans are underway to implement the patches created by Wind River to address the affected Xerox products.
-Software releases containing the fixes for these vulnerabilities will begin rolling out in September.
+Software releases containing the fixes for these vulnerabilities will continue to be rolled out.

 - Make sure to place your devices behind an external firewall and add a rule to drop/block any TCP-segment where the âUrgent Data” flag ï¨URG-flag) is